nimibs/winsetup/README.md

 # winsetup
-Help with setting up a new windows machine
+Installation script for a fresh windows box.